Elekester/Starlit-Village/Catching Up.md

 ## Leveling Up

+In order for a class to reach level 70, the current level cap, you need to get a total of 58,642,839 EXP.
+After that every 2,080,486 EXP grants you 1 N-EX-Cube and 10 N-Class-Cubes which allow you to further upgrade your gear and use Add-on Skills.

 ### Main Story

-Completing the Story of PSO2 NGS gives you a decent amount of EXP to level up with.
+Completing the Story of PSO2 NGS gives you a decent amount of EXP to start with.

 ### Side Tasks